jonnor/electroproto/doc/braindump.md

 =================
 * X-Y working area: 160x200mm, enough for 2x std EURO rack PCBs (or 1PCB+1pick-and-place tray)
 * Precision: ?
 Enough to do ICs like TQFP ML44
-* Z axis weight capacity: 0.5 kg, enough for dremel/multitool spindle
+* Z axis tool weight capacity: 0.5 kg, enough for dremel/multitool spindle

 The various tool heads should go as closely together as possible to minimize overhead for XY axis.